 - Dr. Simine Vazire: Professor and Co-director of the MetaMelb Lab Ethics and Wellbeing Hub at the University of Melbourne School of Psychological Sciences and Editor-in-Chief of Collabra: Psychology

 - Anne Oberlink: Senior Research Scientist at the University of Kentucky Center for Applied Energy Research and Editor-in-Chief of Coal Combustion and Gasification Products

 - Dr. David Levinson: Professor in the School of Civil Engineering at the University of Sydney and founding Editor-in-Chief of Findings

 - Keri O’Keefe: Manager of Publications at The Association of Child Life Professionals

 We’re grateful to all who took the time to contribute to this series!

 We launched the “How We Open Knowledge” series to spur discussion about the manifold possible approaches to publishing more equitable and sustainable fully-OA journals.
-We invite you to join the conversation by sharing your thoughts, questions, and examples of other fully-OA publishing approaches in the comments section below and on Twitter using the hashtags #OAWeek and #HowWeOpenKnowledge.
+We invite you to join the conversation by sharing your thoughts, questions, and examples of other fully-OA publishing approaches in the comments section below and on Twitter using the hashtag #HowWeOpenKnowledge.